-Freelance Multi-Lingual Publishing
+Freelance and Multi-Lingual Publishing

 I’m a big believer in owning my own software, not only because it’s the right thing to do, but also because getting support under deadline can be impossible otherwise.
 After each application, I’ve listed the versions I own.
 I generally only buy versions when I have immediate reason to use them, and most of my clients tend to be a few versions behind the newest releases.
 However, I will cheerfully buy anything needed to produce a job quickly and accurately.